 Inside the High-Tech Tool That Tracks Hunger Crises and Helps Us Save Lives

-World Food Program USA: Thank you for joining us today, Jonathan.
+World Food Program USA: Thank you for joining us, Jonathan.
 Can you tell us a bit more about how mVAM started and how it works now?

 Jonathan: Sure.
 When we originally launched mVAM, we used it to collect data through people’s mobile phones, using text messages, voice calls, etc. Through those experiences, we tried hard to figure out what the best approaches to reaching people through this technology might be.